Wells Gray Park Cave discovery: Discovery and exploration

-Aerial photographs taken from 1949-2018 indicate the shaft was covered by snow year-round, and may have only became noticeable in recent decades in the summer melt season due to glacial retreat.
+Aerial photographs taken from 1949 to 2018 indicate the shaft was covered by snow year-round, and may have only became noticeable in recent decades in the summer melt season due to glacial retreat.

 In the spring of 2018, a Canadian government team was surveying caribou populations by helicopter when the pilot, Ken Lancour, spotted a deep, snow-filled depression at the cave entrance.
 The team named the cave Sarlacc's Pit, in reference to the Sarlacc creature from the film Return of the Jedi.
 The name, however, remains unofficial until a naming consultation can be held with First Nations in the area.

 In September 2018, a team led by geologist Catherine Hickson and archaeological surveyor John Pollack returned to the site and made a partial descent into the cave once it was snow-free, estimating it to be at least two kilometres (1.2 mi) long.
 The ground reconnaissance expedition estimated the physical dimensions of the cave.
 The team plans to return for more extensive explorations in 2020.

 The discoverers wished to keep the location secret to prevent environmental damage to the cave from visitors.
 In addition, the Government of British Columbia closed the area around the cave in the interests of preservation and public safety.